P. J. Johnson

 P. J. Johnson (born June 14, 1996) is an American former professional football nose tackle.
-He played college football at Arizona, and was drafted by the Detroit Lions in the seventh round of the 2019 NFL draft.
+Johnson played college football at Arizona, and was drafted by the Detroit Lions in the seventh round of the 2019 NFL draft.
 He was also a member of the Los Angeles Chargers, Seattle Seahawks, Arizona Cardinals, Carolina Panthers, and Las Vegas Raiders.

 Early life

 Johnson attended Monterey Trail High School in Elk Grove, California, before transferring to Luther Burbank High School in Sacramento, California during his sophomore year.
 He played on both the offensive and defensive lines for the Titans, where he posted 90 tackles and six sacks as a senior, and was a two-time first-team all-Metro League selection.
 He also played baseball and basketball in high school.

 College career

 Johnson began his collegiate career at Sacramento State, where he was redshirted during the 2014 season, after suffering from a burst appendix.
 During the 2015 season, he appeared in all 11 games for the Hornets on the defensive line, and posted 13 tackles, including 4.5 tackles-for-loss, a sack and a forced fumble.

 Johnson missed the 2016 season after suffering a leg injury on September 17, 2016.
 Tests revealed a tumor in Johnson's right leg, which he had removed in January 2017.
 Johnson transferred to City College of San Francisco during the 2017 season, where he played in 10 games and posted 17 tackles, 8.5 tackles-for-loss, 4.5 sacks and a forced fumble.

 After leaving the San Francisco, Johnson received offers from Coastal Carolina, Florida Atlantic, Kansas, Massachusetts, New Mexico, Rutgers, Southeastern Louisiana and UNLV.
 In December 2017, Johnson announced he would sign with Arizona.
 During the 2018 season, Johnson appeared in 10 games for the Wildcats, including nine starts, where he posted 31 tackles, 8.5 tackles-for-loss, 3.0 sacks, one pass breakup, a forced fumble, two fumble recoveries and a safety.
 Following the season, he was named a Pac-12 Conference All-Conference honorable mention.
 In January 2019, Johnson declared for the NFL draft.